thottiamrp/modernweb-2019dec9/Labs/Ch06-ModernJS/transpiling/README.md

     }
     ```

-1. Now loop through the hobby array items and call the function for each item - similar to this:
+1. Now loop through the hobby array items and call the function for each item - similar to this for...of loop - which is ES6 notation:
     ``` javascript
         for (const sport of sportsArray) {
             printInfo(sport);